 6 Easy Tips to Make Your Sex Life after SCI Great

 One of the biggest questions people ask about life with a spinal cord injury is: what is sex like?
 Can you even have sex?
 Can you still feel it?
 Does it feel good?
 People want to know it all.
 The answers to these questions will vary for each person.
 If you have a spinal cord injury, you can probably attest to this personally.
-For example, how incomplete or complete your injury is can have a huge effect on your sex life.People, however, are not stopping having sex after an SCI.
-Instead, they’re learning how to embrace their new bodies with success.
+For example, how incomplete or complete your injury is can have a huge effect on your sex life.People, however, are still having sex after an SCI.
+It's just that now they’re learning how to embrace their new bodies with success.
 There is a lot of sex information out there on life with an SCI.
 Unfortunately, some tips are not trickling down the way they should.
 See these tips and more below!

 SCI Sex Life Tip #1: Visit a Pelvic Floor Therapist